The cerebellar neuron models can be found on the Brain Simulation Platform.

 Masoli S, Tognolina M, Laforenza U, Moccia F, D’Angelo E, Parameter tuning differentiates granule cell subtypes enriching the repertoire of retransmission properties at the cerebellum input stage, bioRxiv 638247; doi: 10.1101/638247

 What are the specific questions we want to address in the HBP?

 The cerebellar microcircuit has been the workbench for theoretical and computational modelling since the beginning of neuroscientific research.
 The regular neural architecture of the cerebellum inspired different solutions to the long-standing issue of how its circuitry could control motor learning and coordination.
-Computational modelling in the HBP therefore plays a major role in developing new theories about the cerebellum and brain functioning.
+Computational modelling in HBP therefore plays a major role in developing new theories about cerebellum and brain functioning.

 What is our specific take?